davidbradway/resume-bibtex/resume_with_citations.md

 <david.bradway@duke.edu>
-Research Scientist, Biomedical Engineering
+Senior Research Scientist, Biomedical Engineering
 Duke University, Durham, NC 27708 USA

 ## Objective

 *   Use technical and administrative skills to facilitate projects advancing state of the art imaging techniques
--   Utilize knowledge of data science, visualization, imaging, and research operations at Duke
+-   Utilize and grow knowledge of data science, visualization, imaging, and research operations at Duke
 *   Further refine skills in project and program management, science and engineering, and research and development

 ## Work Experience

 *   **Duke University** (Durham, NC, USA)

-    Research Scientist, Laboratory of Gregg Trahey, 2014 - present
+    Senior Resarch Scientist/Research Scientist, Biomedical Engienering, 2014 - present

-    -   Clincal research coordination for studies on ultrsound imaging in the engineering lab, as well as hospital fetal and liver clinics
+    -   Coordinating and carrying out clincal research studies on ultrsound imaging in the engineering lab and hospital fetal and liver clinics
-    -   Collaborate with industry and academic partners and Duke graduate students on NIH grants
+    -   Collaborating with industry and academic partners and Duke graduate students on NIH grants
     -   Developing technical tools, managing data and documentation for the lab group

 *   **Technical University of Denmark (DTU)** (Kongens Lyngby, Denmark)